-Waverley: Now if we don't handle this with kid gloves, there'll be questions in the House.
-This whole thing's a political time bomb, do you realize that?
+Waverley: Now, if we don't handle this with kid gloves, there'll be questions in the House.
+This whole thing's a political time bomb, you realize that?
 We're all of us as vulnerable as hell, especially me.

-Inspector Trout: Sorry for taking up your valuable time.
+Inspector Trout: I'm sorry to take up so much of your valuable time.

 Sgt.
 Schenley: Faster?
-I got there five minutes before the locals.
+As it was, I got there a couple of minutes before the locals.

-Inspector Trout: But two minutes after the plane had crashed!
+Inspector Trout: Yeah, but two minutes after the crash!

 Dr. Longstreet: Mrs. Frawley.

-Inspector Trout: What form would the curses take Sir?
+Inspector Trout: Well, what form would the curses take, sir?

-Rabbi: There's the curse of boils, of bats...
+Rabbi: Such as the, uh, curse of boils, of bats...

 Inspector Trout: Frogs?